warner/JetpackComponents/components.md

 created with "endowments": authorities that they keep private.
 Components typically implement protocols and provide limited access to their private
-authorities: simultaneously providing more-useful and more-restricted functionality to their endowments.
+authorities: simultaneously providing more-useful and more-restricted functionality to their clients.
 Some components are known as "Chrome Components", and are given ambient access to the chrome; these are typically used to provide restricted access to specific primitive features.
 Non-chrome components have no authority other than their endowments: they can think all